 - Useful resources

 Investment in Saudi Arabia

 Investment in Saudi Arabia is big business.
 In fact, the Kingdom received a whopping SR13 billion in foreign direct investment in 2018.
-It also ranks 41st on the Global Foreign Direct Investment Country Attractiveness Index.
+It also ranks 44th on the 2020 edition of the Global Foreign Direct Investment Country Attractiveness Index.
 But that’s only part of the story.

 According to its long-term economic strategy, the Saudi government wants to attract greater levels of foreign investment in emerging sectors.
 This includes logistics, health, education, infrastructure, entertainment, clean energy, defense, tourism, and mining.
 The idea, essentially, is to diversify the economy away from oil.